 Best served in rocks glass, garnished with a mint sprig and a slice of lemon.

 The Classic Whiskey Smash is a timeless cocktail that combines the rich, smooth flavors of whiskey with the invigorating zest of fresh lemon and the fresh essence of mint.
-This cocktail is a true crowd-pleaser, known for its vibrant and balanced taste.
+This cocktail is a crowd-pleaser, known for its vibrant and balanced taste.
 Perfect for warm-weather sipping.
 Here’s the full recipe.

 10. New York Sour